-The block of 4 pins is provided for an output to a data logger and a Formula 1 type telemetry link.
+The block of 4 pins is provided for a future output to a data logger and a Formula 1 type telemetry link.

-The second block of 3 pins is provided to select additional control law options.
+The second block of 3 pins is provided to select future control law options.

 Watch our web site for latest information regarding these options.